 1997 Shania Twain's third album, Come On Over, is released.More

-1991 Irish alt rockers My Bloody Valentine release Loveless, an album that would define the shoegazing genre and simultaneously drive guitarist Kevin Shields to the brink of insanity.More
+1991 Irish alt rockers My Bloody Valentine release Loveless, an album that defines the shoegazing genre and simultaneously drives guitarist Kevin Shields to the brink of insanity.More

 Post a Comment